Non si sevizia un paperino (1972)

 The plot here was so original, which helped a lot.
 Following a pair of orphans (brother and sister) as they encounter a mentally-unstable woman who thinks the girl is a reincarnation of her deceased daughter, plus it’s British?
 This movie was original and a decent amount of fun despite the somewhat dry feel.

-For younger individuals, Mark Lester and Chloe Franks (The House That Dripped Blood and Tales from the Crypt) did a great job.
+For younger individuals, Mark Lester and Chloe Franks (The House That Dripped Blood, Tales from the Crypt) did a great job.
 Franks was probably more forgettable, but Lester got more screen-time anyways (plus he was marginally older), so that just makes sense.
 Shelley Winters (Tentacles, The Initiation of Sarah, The Devil’s Daughter, A Patch of Blue – guess which one doesn’t fit in?) was also superb in her role, and you felt sympathetic for her despite the fact she was bat-shit insane.
 Michael Gothard (Lifeforce) played a dick, and I loved it, and Ralph Richardson popped up again (I saw him earlier the very day I watched this one in The Ghoul from 1933), which was fun.

 It’s a pretty tense story, and though you sort of know where it’s going to go, there’s still a level of uncertainty.
 Heck, I expected the kids to get out of it using a far different method from what actually happened, which goes to show that, to some extent, Whoever Slew Auntie Roo? can keep you guessing.